kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 This will enable us to push images to Google Container Registry, which we'll use instead of Docker Hub.
 We could use Docker Hub if we wanted to do so, but GCR is an excellent option now that we have access to it.
 GCR is a lot more performant and has a low network latency.
 Cutting down on the time we spend moving images around will ensure our deployments are quick.
 Read more about it here <https://cloud.google.com/container-registry/>.
 Note that the registry is [not free](https://cloud.google.com/container-registry/pricing) and you'll probably want to delete the images from there during and after this course.

-One more step is needed until we are ready to go, we still need to use action [get-gke-credentials](https://github.com/google-github-actions/get-gke-credentials) to get credentials to our Google Kubernetes cluster:
+One more step is needed until we are ready to go, we still need to use action [get-gke-credentials](https://github.com/google-github-actions/get-gke-credentials) to our Google Kubernetes cluster to get credentials :

 ```yaml
 # ...